 Under the covers, the Bloomberg Terminal is completely proprietary so we are hypothesizing how the graph database would fit, especially given the complex and multidimensional nature of the data, and the need to quickly and efficiently traverse the many entities in often unexpected ways.
 Below we imagine the various uses cases Bloomberg mentions in a 60 Minutes interview (starts at 4:46) including searching and using information, and even presenting it effectively, by leveraging graph databases.

 The goal of this example is to do some what-if thinking, using our imaginations and technical expertise to explore the different aspects of its use, but in the context of graph.
-This is not a far-fetched use case since even Gideon Mann, Bloomberg’s Head of Data Science, has been trying to understand how graph will fit in as far back as 2017.
+This is not a far-fetched graph database use case since even Gideon Mann, Bloomberg’s Head of Data Science, has been trying to understand how graph will fit in as far back as 2017.

 Imagining the Bloomberg Terminal Graph Schema